wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/d. [Node deployment] [ubuntu] deb package /lesson.md

 ## Node structure ##

-To clarify all of our node installation steps, it is better, to begin with, a node structure explanation.
+To clarify all of the node deployment steps, it is required to understand the structure of a node.
-Understanding the structure of the node will shed some light on major essences that a node interacts with.
+Understanding the node structure will shed some light on major essences that a node interacts with.

 Under the bonnet, every node has:
 - **<ins>Blockchain database</ins>**: